NeryCaballero/REST-API-flask/README.md

 1. GET: /
     - Use render_template() method to render 'index.html' as home.
     - Display an alert with all stores information.
-    - Test home endpoint on a browser.
+    - Test endpoints on a browser.